SalesConnection/Caction-Support/docs/How_To_Use_Customer_Template.md

 \*Note:The template configuration for these functions will affect the web and mobile app

-\*Note: If you do not have access to Template Settings page, please contact your admin.<br>

 <br>

 **Navigate to the section by clicking it.**<br>